Exit Row Seating

 - Passengers using a wheelchair or other assistive device must not sit in an exit seat.

-- A passenger who requires the use of more than one seatbelt extender must not sit in an exit seat.
+- A passenger who requires the use of a seatbelt extender must not sit in an exit seat.

 With any additional questions.Contact Us